VarunProg/CanvaDraw/README.md

 # CanvaDraw
-This project is to prepare When pressing plus, a user should be able to draw a box in the right canvas by clicking and dragging and by pressing minus button and click on draw box user should be able to remove box. and clicking on clear button user can clear all the items from right canva.
+This project is to draw canva design When pressing plus, a user should be able to draw a box in the right canvas by clicking and dragging and by pressing minus button and click on draw box user should be able to remove box. and clicking on clear button user can clear all the items from right canva.
 ## Highlights of the project setup